 INTRODUCTION

-Following the establishment of the association between Helicobacter pylori (H. pylori or Hp) and chronic gastritis in 1983 by Warren and Marshall[1], this association has been implicated in numerous gastrointestinal diseases.
+Following the establishment of the association between Helicobacter pylori (H. pylori ) and chronic gastritis in 1983 by Warren and Marshall[1], this association has been implicated in numerous gastrointestinal diseases.
 This spiral-shaped, gram-negative bacterium remains the most common source of chronic bacterial infection in humans worldwide.
 In 1994, the International Agency for Research on Cancer classified H. pylori as a group 1 carcinogen[2], a definite cause of cancer in humans.
 This classification was based on epidemiological studies, which demonstrated that individuals infected with H. pylori are at an increased risk of distal gastric adenocarcinoma[3].
 Gastric cancer (GC) is the second most common cause of cancer-related deaths in the world[4].
 Helicobacter pylori infection has also been implicated in peptic ulcer diseases[5,6].
 Therefore, it is possible that patients with peptic ulcers and H. pylori infection have a high risk of GC development.
 However, a number of studies have shown that while patients with gastric ulcer (GU) disease have a high risk of GC, those with duodenal ulcer (DU) disease do not[7-10].
 Recently, this paradoxical phenomenon has been described in several studies[7-10].

 Post-H. pylori infection clinical prognoses are associated with increased acid secretion levels and inflammation extent and severity[11].
 DU disease is typically is associated with antral-predominant gastritis that leads to normal or increased acid secretion[12,13].
 In contrast, GU disease is associated with corpus-predominant gastritis, which provides information on the extent and severity of gastritis, atrophy, and acid secretion.
 GC is associated with pangastritis, which ultimately results in progression from normal gastric mucosa to intestinal metaplasia (IM) and little to no acid secretion[11].
 The incidence of GC increases with the extent of gastritis and the severity[13-15], such that GU disease and GC form one axis (e.g., atrophic pangastritis) and DU disease forms a second axis (antral-predominant or corpus-sparing gastritis).
 Thus, GU disease and GC can evolve from DU disease, but the opposite cannot occur.
 A prospective Japanese study that followed 275 DU patients found that while none of the DU patients developed GC, 3.4% of 297 GU patients did develop GC[8].
 A recent retrospective study of 37 patients with both DU disease and GC reported clinical and pathological features relevant to both diseases[16].
 However, while there have been many studies on GC development in either patients with H. pylori infection or DU disease, there have been no studies on GC development in peptic ulcer (either GU or DU) patients with H. pylori infection.